Kiki looks into escape artists

 Recently, I went on a date with a man who turned out to have very, very different views from mine, though none of that came out until we were already face to face.

 Don’s profile wasn’t sketchy.
 There were no obvious red flags or clues suggesting he’d turn out to be an absolute a-hole.
-Did he have of a “bro” vibe, sure, but was he also from the East Coast, yes- which is why this didn’t quite line up.
+Did he have of a “bro” vibe, sure; but, was he also from the East Coast, yes- which is why this didn’t quite line up.
 When we messaged on the app, things flowed easily enough that we exchanged numbers quickly and texted as if we had been good friends for a while and still nothing alarming came up.

 There was one small thing we didn’t agree on, musical artists, but it seemed harmless at the time.
 Just one of those hmmmm differences I file away and move on from.
 I didn’t know then that it would end up meaning more.

 The day of the date, we met for ice cream and decided to walk around the cute downtown area nearby.
 It should’ve been easy.
 Casual.
 Like I said above two old friends catching up seeing if there might be more.
-Instead, he decided this was the perfect moment to unload all of his strange relationship proclivities.
+Instead, he decided this was the perfect moment to unload all of his strange relationship predilections.
 I told him it was too early for that kind of conversation, but he kept pushing.
-Each comment edged a little closer to subjects I’d asked to be avoided, until I finally had to change the subject altogether.
+Each comment edged a little closer to subjects I’d asked to be avoided, until I finally had to change the conversation altogether.

 At the time, I wondered if I was just annoyed at being out with someone new, someone who wasn’t my ex.
 This was one of my first dates since the “breakup,” for lack of a better word.
 Was this actually weird behavior, or , was I just projecting my sadness?
 It was hard to tell.

-But as he kept talking and then started mocking me I realized I wasn’t wrong at all.
-It was in fact intentional, inappropriate border line vile behavior.
+But as he kept talking and then mocking me I realized I wasn’t wrong at all.
+It was in fact intentional, inappropriate border line foul behavior.
 He was openly supportive of current policies supporting everything I abhor and he wouldn’t let it go.
 He just kept pushing.
-At one point we tipped into the vile and very much engaged in a an actual shouting match about language and current events and yes musical artists.
+At one point we tipped into the absolute abhorrent and very much engaged in an actual shouting match about language, current events, and yes musical artists.

 I think my anger and the urge to absolutely demolish a man with all the rage I’d bottled up during my relationship kept me rooted there, shouting back.
 The fact that we didn’t physically tussle was honestly surprising.
 But the moment I realized I was on the verge of a fist fight with a grown man, I snapped back to reality: I have a pace maker now and can’t be swinging but there was a time.

 I shoved my chair back and stormed off.
-It would be another month before I went on another date.
+It would be another month before I considered going on a date.

 Kiki looks into intermittent fasting